About the event

 Rob Lindsay is The Space Head of Audiences, advising organisations on digital production and audience engagement.
 Having working in arts and broadcast for over fifteen years, including with BBC Three and Birmingham Royal Ballet, Rob focuses on audience responses, and making social videos that work.

-Katie Connelly is a Digital Producer and The Space associate who works with creative organisations to produce digital work that focuses on new platforms and takes advantage of new distribution opportunities.
+Katie Connolly is a Digital Producer and The Space associate who works with creative organisations to produce digital work that focuses on new platforms and takes advantage of new distribution opportunities.
 Previously Katie worked for the BBC's Digital Guerrillas, developing digital content for Radio 1, CBBC and BBC Three.

 Amrit Singh is a creative director, artist and content producer who makes short-form and live video content with a focus on social media and storytelling.
 Amrit’s videos have been viewed over 40 million times, and he was the first of 10 people in the world to become a Twitter Live ambassador.